 Stormbreak - Privacy Notice

-The privacy and security of your personal information is extremely important to Stormbreak.
-This privacy notice explains how and why we use your personal data, to make sure you stay informed and can be confident about giving us your information.
+The privacy and security of your personal data is extremely important to Stormbreak.
+This privacy notice explains how and why we use personal data, to make sure you stay informed and can be confident about giving us your information.